 In Memory of… Erin “Bug” Flatley, 1978 – 2002

 Erin’s Campaign for Kids aims to combat the high incidence and mortality rates of sepsis among children.
-The campaign creates awards and training programs for nurses and other health professionals to help identify and treat a disease that, by conservative estimates, causes over 18 child deaths per day or 6,800 child deaths in the United States every year, more than pediatric cancers.
+The campaign creates awards and training programs for nurses and other health professionals to help identify and treat a condition that, by conservative estimates, causes over 18 child deaths per day or 6,800 child deaths in the United States every year, more than pediatric cancers.

 The campaign is named to honor Erin Kay Flatley, an aspiring teacher, who died from sepsis that developed following a routine surgery at the age of 23.
 Erin’s spirit lives on through the creation of Sepsis Alliance.